foresterre/cargo-msrv/book/src/commands/verify.md

 <!-- # OPTIONS -->

+## OPTIONS

+**`--rust-version` version**

+Specify the Rust version of a Rust toolchain, against which the crate will be checked for compatibility.

 # EXAMPLES

 1. Verify whether the MSRV specified in the Cargo manifest is satisfiable (Good case).